 Monoclonal antibodies play a vital role in research, diagnostics, and therapeutics.
 Many advancements have been made to improve the performance of monoclonal antibodies, specifically in the therapeutic area.
 Though antibodies are an ideal choice for many applications, there are some instances where an aptamer may be a better alternative.
-Some of the key differences between antibodies and aptamers are outlined in the Aptamers vs. Antibodies table below.
+Some of the key differences between antibodies and aptamers are highlighted below and outlined in the Aptamers vs. Antibodies table.
 Learn more about aptamer advantages.

 |Monoclonal Antibody||Aptamer||Aptamer Advantage|

 |Development Time* (Delivery of 1st production batch)||~4 – 6 months||~1 – 3 months||Faster development time means faster time to market or publication|